 LI-CHOU CHENG started his professional training when he was thirteen at the Beijing Dance Academy in China.
 At the age of nineteen he joined the Beijing Central Ballet as a dancer, soloist, and also served as a ballet master and rehearsal director for company.
 Since immigrating to the United States in 1980 he served as Assistant Professor at the University of Utah and Arizona State University.
 In 1988, Mr. Cheng was named the Principal teacher for both the Boston Ballet Company and School.
 Recently retired, Mr. Cheng was Professor of Professional Practice in Ballet with the School for Classical & Contemporary Dance at Texas Christian University for 28 years.
 As a guest teacher in demand nationwide, he has worked with many ballet companies and their summer dance programs such as Pittsburgh Ballet, Boston Ballet, Atlanta Ballet, Ballet West, Ballet Met, Ballet Austin, Indianapolis Ballet, Eugene Ballet, Ballet Oregon, North Carolina School of the Arts and Walnut Hill School of Arts.
 His international teaching experience includes The National Ballet School of Canada, The National Institution of Arts in Mexico, the Taipei National University of Arts and the Cloud Gate Dance Theatre in Taiwan.

 NATALIE BRACKEN is a performer, teacher, and choreographer in the DFW area.
 She graduated with a BFA in Ballet and a BA in Political Science with Departmental Honors from TCU where she was a Fine Arts Guild scholarship recipient.
 She went on to receive her M.Ed in Educational leadership through UNT.
 Natalie received her early training in Fort Worth, Texas from Gayle Corkery, Carrie and Li-Chou Cheng, Debbi Jo Utter, Dian West and Barbara Wood.
 She is currently on the dance and theatre faculty at Fort Worth Country Day and teaches at the Gayle Corkery School of Ballet and Dance Concept.
-Natalie served on the staff at Broadway Theatre Project and has enjoyed teaching for Texas Christian University, Texas Ballet Theatre and the Dian West Studio.
-She was a company member of Texas Dance Theatre and continues to enjoy performing in the DFW area as a freelance dancer and a soloist with the Festival Ballet of North Texas.
-Natalie has also enjoyed dancing with Karl Marshall Productions and working with choreographers including Melissa Thodos and Christopher D’Amboise.
-Natalie has been fortunate to perform in many amazing ballets including George Balanchine’s Valse Fantaisie, Stephen Mills’ Women in Light, and Petipa’s Giselle, Swan Lake, and Don Quixote.
-Natalie is certified in the Progressing Ballet Technique Method.
+In the past, Natalie has also enjoyed teaching for Texas Christian University, Texas Ballet Theatre and the Dian West Studio.
+She was a company member of Texas Dance Theatre and the Festival Ballet of North Texas and continues to enjoy performing in the DFW area as a freelance dancer.
+Natalie has been fortunate to perform in many ballets including George Balanchine’s Valse Fantaisie, Stephen Mills’ Women in Light, and Petipa’s Giselle, Swan Lake, and Don Quixote.
+Natalie is level three certified in the Progressing Ballet Technique Method.
 In her free time, Natalie enjoys pursuing photography though her small business, NBrackenPhotography.